-On May 8, during the Social Service Workforce Strengthening Symposium, the Alliance will release a Call to Action for Strengthening the Social Service Workforce to Better Protect Children and Achieve the SDGs.
+During the Social Service Workforce Strengthening Symposium, the Alliance released a Call to Action for Strengthening the Social Service Workforce to Better Protect Children and Achieve the SDGs.
 It makes recommendations at the country and global level for governments to initiate, lead and engage in dialogue with partners for these efforts.
-The Alliance is joined by an initial group of 12 organizations in signing on to show support for the Call to Action.
-Attend the event or view the webcast to learn more about this Call to Action and next steps.
-Download the full Call to Action and share it with national governments and stakeholder groups.
-We invite your organizations and other to sign on in support by emailing the Alliance with your organization's logo.
+To date, 20 organizations have signed on to show support for the Call to Action, and several others have expressed interest in adding their logo.
+View the webcast from this portion of the Symposium to learn more about this Call to Action and next steps.
+Download the Call to Action and share it with national governments and stakeholder groups.
+Want to show your support by adding your organization's logo?
+Email the Alliance with your organization's logo.

 The Sustainable Development Goals provide an unprecedented opportunity to influence national and international development policy and programs while highlighting the intersections between the work of the social service workforce and those working on health challenges, violence prevention and migration.
 This is a critical time to promote and build awareness of the valuable contributions made every day by the social service workforce toward achieving the SDGs, particularly related to ending violence against children, supporting children and families on the move and improving health and well-being.